ForgeRock/fr-config-manager/packages/fr-config-push/README.md

 The `--name` option may be used to specify a specific custom node by its name.

 Refer to the [custom nodes README](../../docs/custom-nodes.md) for more details on the custom-nodes command.

+`fr-config-push managed-objects`

+The `--name` option may be used to push a specific managed object config.

+The `--custom-relationships` option is used to push the schema for custom relationships.
+This relies on an earlier pull with `fr-config-pull managed-objects --custom-relationships` to store the schema config.
+When pushing with this option, custom relationships are automatically assigned reference placeholders in `/openidm/config/repo.ds` when the schema is refreshed.